 Section 4.1.14, Minimum qualifying period – member on continuous full-time service

-Section 4.1.15, Minimum qualifying period – member on Reserve service or part-time leave without pay
+Section 4.1.15, Minimum qualifying period – certain categories of member

 Section 4.1.16, Maximum period